SirRmelTheThird/HyperJump/README.md

 `InitialisePlayerUseCase` can depend on the strategy abstraction instead of hardcoding player placement logic.

----

 # Advanced Features

 ## Game State Machine

-### Description

-The game uses a state machine to control the game lifecycle:
+The game state machine is implemented using the **State Pattern**.
+Each state controls its own behaviour rather than using large conditional statements.

 - Ready State
 - In Play State